 The Being You Centre

 The Being You Centre at Heald Green, Little Hulton and the Neil Cliffe Centre are temporarily closed to all patients and families, however, we are offering virtual services to all patients and families.
 Read the latest updates on our website.

-Our coffee shop services at Heald Green and Little Hulton are also temporarily closed.
+Our coffee shop at Heald Green has reopened.
+Little Hulton coffee shop will remain temporarily closed.
 This is to help make sure that our support services can focus on delivering patient meals as a priority, and continue to provide staff meals.

 A ‘brew-station’ is available at each site in a public area for visitors to use, which will operate on an ‘honesty box’ principle.
 There are also other vending and coffee machines available across the sites.

 Shopping with St Ann’s

 Our lottery is continuing as normal.
 We will publish the weekly results on our website as normal, and you can still join our lottery online.

 If you believe you’ve been visited by a bogus caller claiming to be a representative of St Ann’s Hospice, please contact your local police immediately.
 Please let us know on 0161 498 3642 or firstname.lastname@example.org.

 Guidance if you’re affected by a life-limiting illness

 If you’re living with a life-limiting illness, or a family member or friend is, you may be worried about coronavirus.
 Some people living with a life-limiting illness may be at higher risk of experiencing more serious complications from coronavirus.

 Here’s some information that you might find helpful: